He was texting his three-year-old daughter’s day care center.

 When people are being selfish and hurtful, my wife likes to imagine what they must have looked like as children – because every human was a kid once and it’s tough to stay angry with kids for long (and it’s really funny/surprisingly easy to picture selfish people as toddlers).
 This is her pie-in-the-oven trick.

 Maybe the man who fired his pistol in the theater wasn’t different than me.
-Maybe he had the same biological reaction as I often do and started seeing his fellow humans in ways with which I’m all too familiar.
+Maybe he had the same biological reaction as I often do and started seeing his fellow human in a way with which I’m all too familiar.
 Maybe he just walked down our path a bit further and carried the fight response to its ultimate conclusion?